MauiJerry/poseCamTox_dev/docs/Build Notes/Step-By-Step reCreate PoseEffect_Dots 2 noClone.md

 26 Aug - reality of the Clone/Immune stuff makes whole lotta our code/architecture wrong.

-moving plan to updated doc
+moving plan to updated doc 2 no Clone

 ## prompt

-ok big error.
-I forgot to turn off "Enable Cloning" on the fxCore inside PoseEffect_Dots.
-Thus all the changes i made were lost.
-Lets write a step-by-step to add it back into the system.
+Basic plan

 0 Copy/Paste Master (or create new Container COMP), 0.1 rename to PoseEffect_NEWNAME
 0.2 connect it to effects' inLandmarks and inMeta. only keep connetion to inTop if the fx is going to use the NDI input image.
-1 turn off EnableCloning on fxCore
+1 turn off EnableCloning on fxCore, Mark it Immune

-2 create Custom Parameters for the Effect (UiColor, UiDotSize, etc) on the new PoseEffect_ (remember actual code names with be Uicolor, Uidotsize etc.)
+2 create Custom Parameters for the fxCore (UiColor, UiDotSize, etc)  (remember actual code names with be Uicolor, Uidotsize etc.)

+(skip binding, impl on PoseEffect_ parent etc)

-3 create same custom parameters on fxCore and bind them to the parent PoseEffect_ values 4 open fxCore and implement its features
+4 open fxCore and implement its features

-4.1 create the shuffle_landmarks to convert inLandmarks to tx,ty,tz.
+Open poseOSC_Dots.toe and copy from there.

+copy over BAS that processes landmarks, remove the initial select; call it prepareLandmarks, drop null after call it landmarksPrepared

-4.2 flip ty
+still need to flip ty properly

-4.3 put null chops after shuffle and also after flip latter is readyLandmarks 4.5 create the Geo, Mat, Camera, Render setup
+4.5 create the Geo, Mat, Camera, Render setup

-4.5.1 rename Mat for _Dots
+copy over the Geo, cam, render stuff

+material renamed: dot_material

-4.6 connect Color of Mat to fxCore UiColor rgba Parameter 4.7 connect geo to Uidotsize Parameter
+4.6 connect Color of Mat to fxCore UiColor rgba Parameter  (later)

 4.8 feed the inMeta image_width image_height to Render
 4.9 render Connects to fxCore outTop
 Result should show up properly at top level, and in some of the COMPS that have the Render or similar flag to display them on background.